About Repair Café

 Furthermore, people who visit Repair Cafés are not usually customers of repair specialists.
 They say that they normally throw away broken items because paying to have them repaired is, in general, too expensive.
 At the Repair Café they learn that you don’t have to throw things away; there are alternatives.

-This is how media company ATTN promoted the Repair Café idea via Facebook in November 2016:
+And this is how media company ATTN promoted the Repair Café idea via Facebook in November 2016: